Jay-boo/gym_env/README.md

   - `ansi` : Make a map at each timestep in your console
   - `rgb_array` : return the `pygame` cindow as a numpy array in your console

-For each one you will see on the render's right part , the digits informing you of how far you're from the secret code , with the RED , YELLOW , GREEN digits
+For each one you will see on the render's left part , the digits informing you on how far you're from the secret code , with the RED , YELLOW , GREEN digits
-On the left part you can see the actions you passed.
+On the right part you can see the actions you passed.

+<div id="clone_install"> </div>

 ## Clone and install the package

 ```{shell}
 cd gym_env\gym_env_custom
 pip install -e .